-Every student must complete in its entirety the Immunization form provided by the School of Graduate Studies when admission is granted or can be downloaded at http://graduate.clayton.edu/gradforms.htm.
-The form must be forwarded to the Clayton State University Nurse Managed Clinic prior to registration.
+Every student must complete in its entirety the Immunization form when admission is granted.
+The form is available on the School of Graduate Studies website at www.graduate.clayton.edu.
+The form must be forwarded to the Clayton State University Health Clinic prior to registration.
 Clayton State University reserves the right to cancel the admission or readmission of any applicant whose health record indicates the existence of a condition which may be harmful to members of the University community.